-Animism is undergoing a renaissance of interest finding its way not just into popular culture but also scientific/philosophical discussion.
+Animism is undergoing a renaissance of interest finding its way not just into popular culture but also scientific and philosophical discussion.
 This page offers quick answers to some basic questions.
 Readers interested in an in depth discussion are directed to Beith’s article Why Animism … and what is it anyway?
-Some readers may be interested in our bibliography.

 What is Animism?

 Graham Harvey’s Animism: Respecting the Living World offers a helpful starting point for understanding the concept of animism:

 “Animists are people who recognize that the world is full of persons, only some of whom are human, and that life is always lived in relationship with others.
 Animism is lived out in various ways that are all about learning to act respectfully (carefully and constructively) towards and among other persons.”

 The original definition:

 The word animism was coined by the anthropologist Sir Edward Burnett Tylor in 1871.
 He proposed the idea that some people believed that objects, places and creatures possessed distinct spiritual essences.
 He wondered if maybe animism was the starting point for all religion.
 Left there, his wonderings could have been relatively harmless but like a katamari they rolled downhill and gathered up a lot of toxic waste.
 Victorian assumptions of white supremacy combined with modernist viewpoints dismissed animism as something quaint or childlike and only practiced by ‘primitive’ people.

 Animism is a word that needs to be de-colonized.
 Participants have known all along what animism is of course but the academy of philosophers and social scientists have begun the process of de-tangling the word from its racist past.
 There are multiple parts to this new definition.

 a.
 The first comes from biological science about the reality of our place in nature.
 David Suzuki sums it up nicely: